A B C D – original screenplay

 In 1923 the “flat look” was in.

-A klutzy seamstress with a large bosom, and even larger vision, finds her own comfort by creating the modern brassiere with the help of her best friend.
+Jeanette Kay, a klutzy seamstress with a large bosom, and even larger vision, creates a brassiere for her own unruly bosom, with the help of her best friend and business partner.

 When she discovers its nearly magical comfort and confidence-boosting effect, she is eager to share her new “unmentionable” with other women.